 The IMPARTS Research and Education team sits within the Department of Psychological Medicine.
-The team is interested in the interface between mental and physical health, in particular the link between depression and anxiety and long-term physical health conditions, and how to connect mental and physical healthcare.
+Researcher focuses on the interface between mental and physical health, in particular the link between depression and anxiety and long-term physical health conditions, and how to better connect mental and physical healthcare.

 Research and education